Skip to main content

 Score types

 Score configs define what reviewers score on.
-They are declared as JSON in your agentmark.json under the top-level scores field and synced to AgentMark Cloud through the deployment pipeline.
+They’re declared as JSON in your agentmark.json under the top-level scores field.
 When creating a queue, you select which score configs to include.

-Score configs must be synced to AgentMark Cloud before you can create a queue.
-Push your changes to the connected branch so the deployment pipeline picks up your agentmark.json scores.
-Once synced, score configs are always available in the Dashboard — no worker dependency required.
+The deployment pipeline must sync your score configs to AgentMark Cloud before you can create a queue.
+Push your changes to the connected branch so the pipeline picks up your agentmark.json scores.
+Once synced, score configs are always available in the Dashboard, with no worker dependency required.
 See Project configuration for the full scores schema and Evaluations for adding automated eval functions.

 Every score type includes an optional reason field where the reviewer can explain their judgment.